 A number of cases were filed in the U.S. Court of Federal Claims and U.S. District Courts in which the plaintiffs allege, among other things, that the U.S. government took their property, breached contractual rights of preferred and common stockholders, and breached fiduciary duties when the third amendments to the SPSPAs between Treasury and each GSE were executed in August 2012.
 One case also alleges that the U.S. government took plaintiffs' property and contractual rights when the GSEs were placed into conservatorship and entered into the SPSPAs with Treasury in September 2008.
 In the U.S. Court of Federal Claims, the plaintiffs seek just compensation and other damages from the U.S. government.
+With respect to certain cases pending before the U.S. Court of Federal Claims, the U.S. government's motion to dismiss was granted with respect to certain claims and denied with respect to certain other claims.
+The parties have appealed, and the appeals are still pending.
 In the U.S. District Courts, the plaintiffs seek to set aside the third amendments to the SPSPAs as well as damages, and in some cases a declaration that the FHFA's structure violates the separation of powers.
-Cases in the U.S. District Court for the District of Delaware and the U.S. District Court for the Northern District of Iowa have been dismissed by those District Courts, and the Third and Eighth Circuit Courts of Appeals affirmed the dismissals.
-A case in the U.S. District Court for the Southern District of Texas was dismissed by that District Court; and the Fifth Circuit Court of Appeals affirmed dismissal of all claims against Treasury but allowed one claim against the FHFA to proceed.
-The plaintiffs have sought review in the Supreme Court of their claim that the FHFA's structure violates the separation of powers, and the Solicitor General is considering whether to seek further review in the Supreme Court of the claim the court of appeals allowed to proceed.
-A case in the U.S. District Court for the District of Minnesota was dismissed by that District Court, and an appeal is pending.
-Cases in the Western District of Michigan and Eastern District of Pennsylvania remain in litigation, and motions to dismiss are pending.
+A case in the U.S. District Court for the Southern District of Texas was dismissed by that District Court; and the Fifth Circuit Court of Appeals affirmed dismissal of all claims against Treasury but allowed one claim against FHFA to proceed that is pending before the U.S. Supreme Court.
+Cases in the U.S. District Courts for the District of Minnesota and Western District of Michigan were dismissed by that District Courts, and appeals are pending.
+A case in the Eastern District of Pennsylvania remains in litigation, and a motion to dismiss is pending.
 Treasury is unable to determine the likelihood of an unfavorable outcome or an estimate of potential loss in these cases at this time.